Supervised driving, explained

 How do I know which model my state uses?

 Open your state page below.
-It states plainly whether the completed log is submitted (and on which form) or whether the hours are certified with nothing to turn in.
+It states plainly whether the completed log is submitted (and on which form), whether the hours are certified with nothing to turn in, or whether the state sets no required hour total.

 Find your state

-Your state page spells out exactly how you finish — and Driving Log tracks the hours either way.
+Your state page spells out exactly how you finish, and Learner Log tracks the hours either way.

 See all states